Heyya321/AdGuard-Home-Whitelist/README.md

 It's a great starting point for people who wish to run AdGuard Home in a strict whitelisting manner.

-Please learn AdGuard Home's interface before using this list.
+ℹ Please learn AdGuard Home's interface before using this list.

-## Aspects
+## 🗒 Aspects

 I personally: